-Both systems are well diversified and currently have asset allocation policies that, in Callan's opinion, are consistent with achieving a long-term "real" (above inflation) return of 4.5%.
+The pension and health care systems are well diversified and currently have asset allocation policies that, in our opinion, are consistent with achieving a long-term "real" (above inflation) return of 4.5%.

-In summary, fiscal 2019 was a year in which the ARMB's broad asset class returns - those shown in the table on the preceding page - were mostly positive, with only Int'l Stocks posting a loss.
-PERS and TRS produced higher returns than the average public fund, both ranking in the 41st percentile within the Public Fund Sponsor peer group for the one-year period ended June 30, 2019.
+In summary, fiscal 2020 was a year in which the ARMB's Total Fund returns were positive, as were those of most broad asset class returns.
+Only international stocks posted a loss in fiscal 2020.
+PERS and TRS produced higher returns than the average public fund, both ranking in the 41st percentile within the Public Fund Sponsor peer group for the one-year period ended June 30, 2020.